hglattergotz/metrics/README.md

 print_r($metrics->toArray());
 ```

-The above is a construction with time tracking turned on and a single counter
+The above constructs a Metrics object with time tracking turned on and a single
-that is incremented as a result of some process.
-The metrics container is then
+counter that is incremented as a result of some process.
+The metrics container
-emitted as an array.
+is then emitted as an array.

 #### Initialize multiple counters more efficiently